White House Urges Companies to Prepare for Cyberattacks

 Five Cybersecurity Best Practices

-In the memo, Neuberger highlights the most crucial best practices businesses should follow:
+In the 2021 memo, Neuberger highlighted some of the procedures mentioned in the video, and offers additional crucial best practices businesses should follow:

 Backing Up Data and Keeping Backups Offline